MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 This section describes how to setup and configure the WinDbg Preview debugger.

+![Important note - This information in this topic is preliminary.
+Updated information will be provided in a later release of the documentation.
+](images/windbgx-prelim-important-note.png)

 ## Settings

 Use the settings menu to set the source and symbol path as well as choose the light and dark theme for the debugger.